microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-pam.md

 Every request will always include the following details about the dataset and the users from whom data is being extracted:

-* `Requestor`: The user which requested the pipeline
+* `Requestor`: The user who requested the pipeline.
 * `Duration`: If approved, how long the approval will persist.
 Always 4320 hours (6 months).
 * `Reason`: Reason for the request, typically "An app installed for your organization requires approval for access to Office 365 Data."
 * `Request at`: The DateTime of the request.